rosszurowski/hibiscss/README.md

 <div class="c-foggy mh-2 mh-4-m fs-title fw-semibold">Semibold and large</div>
 ```

-Think of kits as the css classes, and the configuration as the visual language you want.
+Think of kits as css classes, and think of the configuration you use as your visual language.
 Kits let you customize everything whether you can adjust line heights to how verbose the class names should be (eg. `mh-2` vs. `marginHorizontal-2`).

 ### Hadron